State-One/State-One/Whitepaper.md

 The price volatility of cryptocurrencies as well as the public transaction history are the biggest barriers to widespread adoption that cryptocurrencies face today.
 Therefore, multiple protocols try to implement so-called “stablecoins”.
 However, most of them either rely on overcollateralization, which is capital inefficient and/or centralized organisation as well mechanisms.
 Furthermore, these protocols don’t support private transactions, which makes them useless for companies or individuals that don’t want to share everything immediately publicly with everyone.

 State.One uses an elastic monetary system that can be pegged to the world’s major currencies or even to a basket of choice to retain its purchasing power.
+The biggest benefit of DeCentral Bank of State.One is hereby the token distribution ([Fair Launch](#fair-launch).
+Compared to other solutions the voting power is fairly and transparently distributed from the beginning and has no single entity that controls the protocol (e.g. [Terraform Labs](https://finder.terra.money/mainnet/address/terra1dp0taj85ruc299rkdvzp4z5pfg6z6swaed74e6)).

 #### Oracles